 Active transportation advocate.
 Record collector.
 Pizza enthusiast.#

-Cole is a School Administrator at the School of Cybernetics at Australian National University.
+Cole is a Senior School Administrator at the School of Cybernetics at Australian National University.
 He graduated in 2006 from Columbia College Chicago with a degree in Music Business.
 After learning more about the music business through work at record labels and record stores, he recognised that music serves better as an immersive hobby than a career choice, though he does still greatly enjoy discovering and collecting music on a range of anachronistic formats.

 Cole received his Master’s Degree in Urban and Regional Planning from University of Sydney, with an emphasis on local economic development and active transportation.
 After independently researching good principles of community and local economic development, he worked on a project for the NSW RTA studying the economic and social impacts of a highway bypass to the small coastal town of Karuah NSW.
 Cole was awarded the John Odongo Prize in Community and Economic Development for this work.